 |mid-October – |

-Between the two ski resorts, I would recommend Zermatt hands down as it has better snow, glacier skiing than St. Moritz.
-It is also open all-year-round whereas St. Moritz is not.
+Between the two ski resorts, I would recommend Zermatt hands down as it has better snow and glacier skiing than St. Moritz.
+It is also open all year round whereas St. Moritz is not.

-- Zermatt ski region is bigger and open all-year-round.
+- Zermatt ski region is bigger and is open all year round.
 St. Moritz has 3 ski areas – Corviglia, Corvatsch – Furtschellas, and Diavolezza.
 These three ski regions open from late autumn until spring but have different opening dates.

 - Zermatt is located in the Western Alps where the peaks are higher (4,000 meters and higher).
 St. Moritz is located in the Eastern Alps where the peaks are less high (3,000 meters and higher).

 - Zermatt has rustic, alpine chalets and a car-free village.
 St. Moritz has big grand hotels, expensive shopping boutiques, and bigger buildings.
 It is also not car-free.

 - Zermatt is more about mountain experiences outside the village.
 St. Moritz has more points of interest in the village (museum, beautiful Engadin houses, grand hotels).

 If you really cannot decide which of the two places to visit, you can allot 8 hours for a panoramic train journey from St. Moritz to Zermatt with the Glacier Express.
 Whichever town you end up with, you will surely marvel at its beauty.